YVishere/Screen-OS/README.md

   - Need to design a protocol to group similar audio files.
   - **FFMPEG command**:  ffmpeg -y -i 505aud.mp3 -ar 22050 -ac 1 -sample_fmt s16 -t 200 5052.wav to bring down the `505` wav file to 10MB.

+- **Uploading to flash issue**
+  - Disconnect the SD card MISO line if you are not able to upload code to flash

 ---

 ## 📟 Pinout Summary